 Graduated in tourism products management, his professional background includes experiences both in logistics coordination and relations management in a crisis unit, particulary for SwissLife company and CNP group.

 With a Master’s degree in History of International Relations from the University of Paris 1 and a Master’s degree in Communication, Mediation, Negotiation and Risk Management from the Institut Catholique de Paris.
-He leads a communication enterprise with his company Alcyos as well as an advisory activity in management, strategy and transformation.
+He leads a communication enterprise with his ventures Alcyos and Digitalia for an advisory activity in management, strategy and digital transformation.

 Sara Bertin is a macroeconomist specialized in country risk and sovereign risk.